deschena/Gameboj/README.md

 # Gameboj

-Gameboy emulator entirely written in Java.
+Gameboy emulator written in Java.
 Uses JavaFX for the GUI (Main class located in src/ch/epfl/gameboj/gui)